imnotteixeira/Artificial_Intelligence/README.md

 # Artificial_Intelligence

-Solving Activity 2d for the Artificial Intelligence unit course at FEUP
+In the `Scheduling Problem` folder, you can find the resolution for Activity 2d for the Artificial Intelligence unit course at FEUP as well as the resulting article with the analysis.

 To run, simply execute